Health and Safety Excellence program: Topic requirements

 Summary:

-The first step in the risk assessment process is to identify workplace hazards that have the potential to cause harm.
+The first step in the risk assessment process is identifying workplace hazards that could cause harm.
 Before your business can effectively reduce the risk from workplace hazards, you need to know what they are.
 Hazards come in many forms: chemical, physical, biological, musculoskeletal, safety and psychological.

 Requirements: